-10.3.1.2 Request Background Data Transfer
+10.3.1.2 Activate Dynamic Policy

-The requestBDT() method is employed to request an opportunity for Background Data Transfer at a particular Service Operation Point in the context of a particular media delivery session.
-The Media Session Handler convey the request to the Media AF and provide the corresponding response.
+The activatePolicy() method is employed to request the application of a dynamic policy that is configured at the Media Session Handler to a media delivery session.
+The scope of the dynamic policy is all application flows that match the application identifier or Media AS domain name declared when the media delivery session was created (see table 10.2.2.1 1).
+The application may also provide the estimated transfer volume if the media delivery session is expected to be within the bounds of a Background DataTransfer time window.
+The Media Session Handler conveys the request to the Media AF and provides the corresponding response to the invoker of the method.
 The input parameters of the method are specified in table 10.3.1.2-1.

-Table 10.3.1.2-1: Input parameters for requestBDT() method
+Table 10.3.1.2-1: Input parameters for activatePolicy() method